 How to Make Your Own Color Mixing Chart

-- Download and print my Mixing Chart OR draw yours:
+- Download and print (with no borders) my Mixing Chart OR draw yours:

 - get A4 watercolor paper.